 I’ll guide you to total brand clarity!

-Brand Evolution, my improved one-on-one program, is designed to help you completely transform your brand to ensure you put your best brand forward for growth.
+The Clarity Code, my improved one-on-one program, is designed to help you completely transform your brand to ensure you put your best brand forward for growth.
 In just 12 weeks’ time, we’ll work together to create a crystal-clear brand strategy.
-You’ll emerge with a comprehensive brand book to guide all future decisions on your brand…whether you’re deciding what niche to dominate next or you’re off-loading tasks to a brand new team.
+You’ll emerge with a comprehensive brand SourceBook to guide all future decisions on your brand… whether you’re deciding what niche to dominate next or you’re off-loading tasks to your team.
 You will move forward with confidence that every decision is on brand.
 You will be *ready* to focus on your next big, “audacious* goal.